 Is your relocation date approaching fast?
 Then you’ll need some helpful moving day tips to ensure your move to a new place is as stress-free as possible.
-Luckily, we can provide you with a few tricks to a smooth relocation.
+Luckily, we can provide you with a few tricks to a smooth relocation, whether you’re performing it DIY or with a professional mover.
 To make the whole process easier for you, we’ve put together this quick guide with tips to help you on your moving day.

 Moving Day Tips – Prepare the Boxes for the Movers

 If you are relocating on a weekday when you’re usually at work, take the day off.
 You’ll need all the time and energy you have for this task.
-If you are unable to do so, have someone you trust help you by being there as your representative.
+If you are unable to DIY, have someone you trust help you by being there as your representative.

 You will want to wake up reasonably early on the morning of your relocation.
-You will simply have a long list of tasks to tackle, such as last-minute packing, so it’s in your interest to get an early start.
+You will simply have a long list of tasks to tackle, such as last-minute packing, so it’s in your interest to get an early start and get familiar with packing tips and tricks.
 It would be ideal that you are awake at least three to four hours before the workers are scheduled to arrive at your home.
-You’ll have enough time to go through all the details once again and make some last-minute adjustments, if necessary before the truck shows up.
-Go through the long list of tasks
+You’ll have enough time to go through all the details once again and make some last-minute moving adjustments, if necessary before the truck shows up.

 Pack a Bag of Essentials